copy-ninja/SmartThings_MyQ/README.md

 Credit to copy-ninja, whose version I branched off to create this app to integrate without the need to poll MyQ for the door's status.
 If you use the optional Tilt/Contact sensor, you can still get status updates on the door.
 Otherwise, normal control functionality with be the same with or without a sensor.
 Previous versions of this app relied on polling MyQ for status updates; however, MyQ/SmartThings have restricted the ability to poll the MyQ servers, although sending open/close commands still works as normal.

-More details can be found on the wiki: https://github.com/brbeaird/SmartThings_MyQ/wiki

 SmartThings thread here: <a href="https://community.smartthings.com/t/release-myq-lite-for-liftmaster-chamberlain/49150">https://community.smartthings.com/t/beta-myq-lite-for-liftmaster-chamberlain/49150</a>

 ##Optional Tilt/Contact Sensor